Preparing a Raspberry Pi for CAM-AI installation

 • Setting the time zone and the keyboard layout is helpful in case you want to connect a keyboard later.

 Store these values and then hit the “Write” button… Writing the SD card and verifying will take a minute or two.
 Then disconnect the Raspi from power, and move the SD card from your PC to the Raspi.
 Then connect the Raspi with a network cable to your router and reconnect the power.
 Give the Raspi a little time (+/- 3 minutes) to reboot.
-When the reboot is done, you can start the CAM-AI installation from your PC terminal (see this tutorial).

 Discuss this topic in our Forum